There's much to see here.

 FBW (Fly By Wire) systems are in almost every modern Commercial Transport Airliner on earth, starting with

-to be the norm for the industry.
-In May 1972
+the norm for the industry.
+In May 1972 the first

-Now we are pulling the FBW technology in to the
+We are now pulling the FBW technology in to the

 Experimental Aircraft sphere.
 Gone are the days of complex,